anoyo-lin/ecs-openvpn/README.md

     "volumes": [],
     "tags": []
 }`

-it need to assign the S3FullAccess policy to ecsTaskExecutionRole
+it need to assign the S3FullAccess policy to ecsTaskExecutionRole.

 ##openvpn profile template for client